planetfederal/qgis-milstd2525-plugin/docs/source/installation.rst

 If you have previously downloaded the plugin ZIP package from the `Boundless QGIS Plugin Repository`_ page, you can easily install it using the *Install plugin from ZIP* tool, which is available with Boundless Connect plugin.

 Go to :menuselection:`Plugins --> Install plugin from ZIP` menu item.
 Then, browse to and select the ZIP file, and click :guilabel:`Open` it.
-If everything went well, you should see a message, on the top of the map canvas, stating that "Your plugin was successfuly installed".
+If everything went well, you should see a message, on the top of the map canvas, stating that "Your plugin was successfully installed".

 .. note::